-- Use recycled baby food jars to hold spices – you can store them in a drawer upside down or stack and get organized in a cabinet.
+- Use recycled baby food jars to hold spices.
+You can store them in a drawer upside down or stack and get organized in a cabinet.

 - Purchase a three ring binder for instruction manuals and keep in the kitchen (works for menus as well).

-- A shower tension bar works well as an under-the-sink organizer – you can hang bottles by their handles.
+- A shower tension bar works well as an under-the-sink organizer.
+You can hang bottles by their handles.

-- One of my favorite organizing tips for a deep pantry is to use a lazy susan.
+- One of my favorite storage tips for a deep pantry is to use a lazy susan.
 You can spin it to see what you have and keep items from getting stuck in the back.